-Using nested calls has some specific challenges related to readability when used.
-The order of calls go from right to left, which is opposite of the natural reading direction a lot of the users of ECMAScript are used to day to day.
-This means it is difficult to switch the reading direction when working out which call happens in which order.
-When using functions with multiple arguments in the middle of the nested call, it is not intuitive to see what call its arguments belong to.
-These issues are the main challenges this proposal is trying to solve.
-On the other hand, nested calls can be simplified by using temporary variables.
-While this does introduce its own set of issues, it provides some way of mitigating the readability problem.
-Another positive side of nested calls is they do not require a specific design to be used, and a library developer does not have to de-
+Nested calls has some specific challenges when relating to readability when used.
+The order of calls go from right to left, which is opposite of the natural reading direction a lot of the users of EcmaScript are used to day to day, this means it is difficult switch reading direction when working out which call happens in which order.
+When using functions with multiple arguments in the middle of the nested call, it is not intuitive to see what call its arguments belong to, this is also a problem with readability of nested calls, which is the main challenge this proposal is trying to solve.
+Nested calls are not all bad however, one of the main good points of nested calls is they can be simplified by using temporary variables, while this does introduce its own set of issues, it provides some way of mitigating the readability problem.
+Another positive side of nested calls is they do not require a specific design to be used, a library developer does not have to design their library around this specific call style.